prathje/motion-canvas-player-dist/README.md

 Though an example project built for version 3.17.2 is included in the demo.

 See [index.html](demo/index.html) for an exemplary usage.
+Please have a look at [MotionCanvasPlayerProps](https://github.com/motion-canvas/motion-canvas/blob/main/packages/player/types/main.d.ts) for the available attributes on the element.

 ## Build and Copy Dist Files